-8.11 In addition to the international and national environmental resources, Inverclyde has a large number of local designations that are identified by the Council and protected through policy.
+The majority of Inverclyde's nature conservation designations are of a local nature and are identified by the Council and protected through policy.
 These include Sites of Importance for Nature Conservation (SINCs) of which the Council currently has 52, and two Local Nature Reserves (LNRs) at Coves in Greenock and Wemyss Bay Woods.

-Policy ENV1 - Designated Environmental Resources
+Policy ENV1 : Designated Environmental Resources